I Have So Much to Live For

 Chemo, Radiation, and a Clinical Trial

-Six weeks post-Whipple surgery I met one of the most incredible women, Dr. Autumn McRee, my oncologist.
+Six weeks post-Whipple surgery I met one of the most incredible women, Dr. Autumn McRee, my oncologist (Dr. McRee now works in the pharmaceutical industry).
 I connected with her instantaneously.
 She too is a mother of young children; we are about the same age.
 I have grown to have not only a professional relationship but also a cherished friendship.
 She understands that losing this battle is not an option.

 Now I have had three clear scans and have passed my one-year Whipple anniversary.
 I am excited to be a part of a clinical trial for a vaccine, designed to help my immune system recognize and fight a protein that is abundantly present in cancer cells .
 The name of this vaccine is hTERT immunotherapy.

 Mrs. Gillam Goes to Washington